 Our Staff and Trustees

-Our board of trustees are very committed to improving the lives of young people and their families.
-They work on an entirely voluntary basis and are made up of parents, trans people, business professionals, lawyers and much more!
-Although Mermaids has been running for over 20 years, we moved to a CIO (Charitable Incorporated Organisation) last year to help us to manage our growth which has been necessary in direct response to a huge increase in demand for support.
+Our staff team and board of trustees are very committed to improving the lives of young people and their families.
+The trustee board work on an entirely voluntary basis and are made up of parents, trans people, business professionals, and much more.
+Although Mermaids has been running for over 20 years, we moved to a CIO (Charitable Incorporated Organisation) in 2015 to help us to manage our growth which has been necessary in direct response to a huge increase in demand for support.

 In January 2016 we took on our first member of paid staff when we employed a CEO.
-This was followed in September 2016 with the addition of 2 part time Helpline Manager posts, follwoing beng awarded a grant by Children in Need to develop and strengthen our core services, the helpline and email support provision.
+This was followed in September 2016 with the addition of 2 part time Helpline posts, having being awarded a grant by Children in Need to develop and strengthen our core services, the helpline and email support provision.
 We have now made both these posts full time, and added a full time trainer to grow our training provision to organisations nationwide.
 Part of this post is funded by a Department of Education grant to deliver training into 36 schools by 2019.
 In May 2018 we added a Paul Hamlyn Foundation funded post of a Volunteer and Events Manager to grow the number of annual events and supporting volunteers, and in July 2018, following a successful bid to the Tudor Trust, we have added a legal post to improve our service delivery.

 Susie Green - CEO